 • Premium admission to the Blue Lagoon includes a silica mud mask, a towel, bathrobe and slippers, a second mask of your choice, and the option of dinner reservations at LAVA restaurant with complimentary sparkling wine with dinner.

 The Blue Lagoon has not only the lagoon existence to geothermal activity, but the entire facility—from the shower rooms to the café lights—is powered by geothermal energy.
 Ocean water seeps through the porous lava rock and combines with hot groundwater to create the distinctive mineral-rich water and silica mud found in the Blue Lagoon.

 There is plenty to do at the Blue Lagoon and the key to fully enjoying your Blue Lagoon experience is to pace yourself.
-Of course, you will want to soak in the warm waters of the lagoon as soon as that cool Icelandic air hits your freshly showered skin, but after you’ve warmed up, check out the sauna and steam rooms.
+Of course, soak yourself in the warm waters of the lagoon firstly meanwhile cool Icelandic air hits your freshly showered skin.
+But when you warmed up enough, check out the Blue Lagoon sauna and steam rooms.
 There is also an area just for relaxing—the aptly named, Relaxation Area.
-Drink a smoothie at the Lagoon Bar, and if you are looking for warmer waters, then search out the areas of the lagoon with the most steam.
-After a soak in the warmer waters, you’ll probably be ready for a face mask, perhaps followed by a water massage courtesy of the waterfall.
-All of this relaxation may leave you a bit hungry.
-The Blue Lagoon has plenty to offer by purchase, by way of dining, no matter your tastes.
+Have a smoothie at the Lagoon Bar, and if you are looking for warmer waters, then search out the areas of the lagoon with the most steam.
+After a soak in the warmer waters, get ready for a face mask, perhaps followed by a water massage courtesy of the waterfall.
+When experiencing all of this relaxation and cozy times, the hunger may come.
+But no worries, the Blue Lagoon has plenty to offer by purchase, by way of dining, no matter your tastes.